What Types of Plants Do Ladybugs Lay Eggs on?

 8. Parsley

 What types of plants do ladybugs lay eggs on?
-Parsley is a type of herb that many people use in their cooking, but it’s also a type of plant that ladybugs love to lay their eggs on.
+Parsley is a type of herb that many people use in their cooking, but it’s also a type of plant ladybugs love to lay their eggs on.

 Although the plant has delicate and thin leaves, ladybugs like to eat the leaves because they are rich in calcium.

-Plus, they enjoy laying eggs on this particular plant because it has low water requirements and is resistant to pests and diseases.
+Plus, they enjoy laying eggs on this particular plant because it has low water requirements and is resistant to pests and diseases

 Parsley plants can be grown year-round indoors or outside, so if you want some parsley for your cooking or as an insect repellent, there’s no need to spend money on store-bought parsley when you could be growing your own!